Sofia-Kochkina/final_year_project_at_the_University_of_Manchester/README.md

 # Final year project at the University of Manchester

-This code allows to perform standard visualisation and alalysis of bulk RNAseq data:
+This code allows to perform standard visualisation and analysis of bulk RNAseq data:
   * dispersion plot
   * volcano plot
   * tSNE plot